 With the knowledge you now have about filmmaking, do you think it was essential to go to film school, or could you have learned this information elsewhere?

-Film school has played an important role in providing me with the current knowledge I have about filmmaking.
-I have had a fair amount of experience working in the Film and Television industry prior to attending Film School, but choosing to attend Film School allowed me to put my experience into practice on projects of my own and with the guidance of my tutors, I’ve been able to build and add more to my knowledge in the field.
+Film school has definitely played an important role in providing me with the current knowledge I have about filmmaking.
+I have had a fair amount of experience working in the Film and Television industry prior to attending Film School, but choosing to attend Film School allowed me to put my past experience into practice on projects of my own and with the guidance of my tutors, I’ve been able to build and add more to my knowledge in the field.

 Was film school always the next step after leaving school?
 Were there any other avenues you could have travelled to learn what you have learned so far.

 As a current student on a filmmaking course, what would you tell other students who are looking to make the jump?
-Is it worth the student debt, or do you think it’s a sound investment?
+Is it worth the student debt, or do you think it’s a sound investment.

-I would say to go for it!
+I would definitely say to go for it!
 Film school will allow you to create connections with like-minded people and build a creative work ethic with them along the way that you can then take with you into the industry after you hopefully graduate.

-I would tell people not to be intimidated by the thought of student debt.
+I would tell people to not be intimidated by the thought of student debt.
 For me, it’s not all about money, but with such a vast amount of high paid job positions available in the industry you’re student debt will be no more than a hiccup if you’re successful in making it down the right path.
 But to be successful in such a competitive industry, you’ll need to be passionate, focused, and have the mental stamina to challenge and overcome every obstacle that comes your way.

-There has been a lot of low points, but they’ve allowed me to learn and adapt my skills so that the high points can keep getting higher and higher.
+There has definitely been a lot of low points, but they’ve allowed me to learn and adapt my skills so that the high points can keep getting higher and higher.
 You have to endure the bad to appreciate the good.

 I think it’s important for people to understand that the journey will never play out in real life like it did in your head, especially when it comes to filmmaking.
 You’re not going to get things given to you on a plate; you have to make the meal yourself.
 It’s important to plan, and plan again, and instead of dwelling on the mistakes that inevitably will happen, it’s important to learn from them and look at what you will do differently next time.
 That’s one of the biggest lessons I’ve learnt on my journey at Film School so far.